São Januário: Social engagement

 The club has a close relationship with the favela covered by São Januario, known as Barreira do Vasco (Vasco's Barrier) has social projects in the community, and about 90 employees of the club are local residents.
-It is a place for fans to meet and celebrate before and after the matches.
-The favela stands out for its very rich local cuisine and its great connection with Vasco da Gama.
-The feeling of belonging is reciprocal between the community and the club.
-And what affects one, consequently affects the other.
+It is a place for fans to meet and celebrate before and after matches.
+The favela stands out for its rich local cuisine and its strong connection with Vasco da Gama.
+The sense of belonging is mutual between the community and the club, and what affects one consequently affects the other.

 The community is made up of street vendors who depend on the games taking place in São Januário to support their families.
 In 2023, the Public Prosecutor's Office closed São Januário, in a decision called "racist and elistist" by the favela movements.
 The interdiction of the stadium affected the lives of residents and merchants of the community, who suffered the impacts of the absence of fans there.
 Because of this, in a match in which Vasco was going to play in Salvador, Bahia, the supporters filled Vasco's Barrier to watch the team play on a big screen, helping to boost local commerce.